-Please join the Center on Global Energy Policy's Women in Energy program for a panel discussion on energy insecurity.
+The Center on Global Energy Policy's Women in Energy program hosted a panel discussion on energy insecurity.
 Energy insecurity is a conceptual framework that describes the interplay between the physical conditions of housing, household energy expenditures and energy-related coping strategies among low incomes groups in the United States.
-Defined as an inability to adequately meet basic household energy needs, this panel will outline the key dimensions of energy insecurity-economic, physical and behavioral- and related adverse environmental, health and social consequences.
-Implications for policy and advocacy will also be discussed.
+Defined as an inability to adequately meet basic household energy needs, this panel outlined the key dimensions of energy insecurity-economic, physical and behavioral- and related adverse environmental, health and social consequences.
+Implications for policy and advocacy were also discussed.

 - Dr. Diana Hernandez, Assistant Professor of Sociomedical Sciences at Columbia University's Mailman School of Public Health